-In this post we will show you how to reset, reboot or restoring a samsung to the factory version with buttons or manually in case your phone gets congested or slows down.
-ENTER!
+In this post we will show you how to restart, reset or restore a samsung to the factory version with buttons or manually in case your phone becomes congested or slows its performance.
+ENTERS!

 Welcome to this post.

-Factory resetting samsung o Hard Reset as it is also known, consists of returning your mobile or Android device to the values and settings that it comes with as standard.
+Factory reset samsung or Hard reset as it is also known, it consists of returning your mobile phone or Android device, to the values and configurations that it comes with as standard.

-By performing this operation, all data, settings and personal data stored in the device will be deleted, leaving only the operating system and applications that come from the factory.
+By performing this operation, all the data, settings and personal data that are stored in the equipment will be erased, thus leaving only the operating system and applications that come from the factory.

 When and why is it advisable to restore Samsung to the factory version?

-Even though you may think it's an invasive or very extreme action, factory reboot a Samsung or other Android device is more normal than it seems.
-After a while, your device may become slow, has "lag" or just start to show some software errors.
+Although you may think that it is an invasive or very extreme action, factory reset a Samsung or other Android device is more normal than it seems.
+After a while, the device may become slow, have "lag" or just start to have some software bugs.

 In these cases, it is best to perform a factory reset that help solve all those problems.
-Another of the most common cases is when you want to sell or give away your personal mobile phone and of course, you don't want any of your information to be stored there.
-Well, this way, everything will be deleted.
+Another of the most common cases is when you want to sell or give away your personal mobile and of course, you do not want any of your information to be stored there.
+Well, in this way, everything will be eliminated.

-We must remind you that apply a Hard Reset to your Samsung will not affect the storage settings or information contained in your external storage or MicroSD memory, as these changes only work for the device.
+We must remind you that apply a hard reset your Samsung will not affect the storage values or the information contained in your external storage or MicroSD memory, since these changes only work for the device.

-As a recommendation, do not forget to make a backup copy and back up all the information you consider valuable and don't want to lose when you reboot your factory equipment.
-Do you know how to do this?
+As a recommendation, do not forget to make a backup copy and back up all the information that you consider valuable and do not want to lose when you restart your factory equipment.
+You know how to do it?
 If you don't know how, we will explain it to you below in a very simple way.

-Backing up to Android is very easy and only takes a couple of steps.
+Making a backup on Android is very simple and only has a couple of steps to achieve it.
 Here's how to do it.

-- Enter in Accounts and Support and then Copy and Restore.
+- Login to Accounts and Backup and subsequently Copy and Restore.

-- Choose the option you prefer, if using your Samsung Account or your Google account (which we recommend) so that all the information is backed up with your associated email account.
+- Choose the option that you prefer best, if using your Samsung Account or your Google account (which is the one we recommend) so that all the information is backed up with your associated email account.

-For factory reset Samsung you have two choices.
-The first one is a quick and easy way from your mobile phone options.
-The second option, is a little more complicated and requires some more advanced steps (although nothing impossible) to do it and the results are more profound.
-We tell you how to do it in both ways.
+For factory reset samsung you have two options.
+The first is a quick and easy way from your mobile options.
+The second option is a bit more complicated and requires some more advanced steps (although nothing impossible) to do it and the results are more profound.
+We tell you how to achieve it in both ways.

-For Restoring Samsung's factory from your phone's options, you will need to perform the following steps:
+For factory reset samsung from the options of your phone, you must perform the following steps:

 - Go to Options.

-- Select General Administration > Restore > Reset to Default Values.
+- Choose General Administration > Restore > Reset defaults.

 - Follow the instructions and you're done.
-Your phone will start to reset itself.
+Your phone will begin to reset itself.

-This second option is for restoring Samsung to factory settings with buttons using the Recovery Mode.
-It consists of a slightly deeper cleaning with which it will be possible to solve some problems that with the previous mode you may not be able to.
+This second option is to restore Samsung from the factory with buttons using the Recovery mode.
+It consists of a slightly more in-depth cleaning with which it will be possible to solve some problems that you may not be able to with the previous mode.

-This mode works in a way that is specific to each Android device, as not all devices have the same access settings.
-In this case, for Samsung you will need to do the following:
+This mode works in a specific way for each Android device, since not all have the same access settings.
+In this case, for Samsung you will have to do the following:

-- Once off, simultaneously press the Volume up + Home + Power on.
-In the case of the Galaxy S8 onwards, press Volume up + Bixby button + Power.
+- Once off, press the keys simultaneously Volume Up + Home (Home) + Power (Lock).
+For Galaxy S8 onwards, press Volume up + Bixby button + Power.

-- When you turn on your computer, the Recovery Mode screen will appear, with the Android mascot image lying down.
-There, you will need to move through the menu using the volume keys and look for the Wipe data / factory reset and select it by pressing the power button.
+- When you turn on the computer, the Recovery Mode screen will appear, which has the image of the Android pet lying down.
+There, you must move in the menu using the volume keys and look for the option Wipe data / factory reset and select it by pressing the power button.

-- Once you have completed this step, it will take a few seconds for the computer to restore the factory settings and return you to the same screen.
+- Once you have completed this step, the computer will take a few seconds to restore to the factory and will return you to the same screen.

-- When the process is finished, use the volume keys again to go to the Reboot system now so that the device reboots and switches on normally.
+- Once the process is finished, use the volume keys again to go to the option Reboot system now for the device to restart and turn on normally.

-- Now all you have to do is reconfigure your phone, which has already been restored from the factory.
+- Now you will only have to configure your mobile again, which will have already been restored from the factory.

-As you can see, the process is not complicated and you can do it to solve many mistakes.
-Now that you know how to restart or restore Samsung to the factory version, we invite you to try it if your equipment is presenting some fault at software level, then tell us your experience.
+As you can see, the process is not complicated and you can do it to fix many errors.
+Now that you know how to reboot or restore Samsung to factory version, We invite you to test it if your equipment is presenting a software failure, then tell us about your experience.

 Here are some topics that may be of interest:

-Were you able to Restore Samsung to factory settings with buttons?
-Was it complicated factory reset your Samsung and perform a backup copy? leave us your comments at the bottom, we will gladly answer your questions.
+Could you restore Samsung factory with buttons?
+It was complicated factory reset your Samsung and make a backup?
+Leave us your comments below, we will gladly answer your questions.